 Selecting Martian Landing Sites

 Landing a spacecraft on Mars is a major undertaking.
-No one wants to lose a billion-dollar rover, so engineers must emphasize thesafety .
-To analyze so much data, you need the help of computers.
+No one wants to lose a billion-dollar probe, so engineers must emphasize operational safety.
+They may spend years searching satellite images for the safest landing sites that satisfy mission objectives.
+And they've got a lot of ground to cover.
+Mars has almost the same amount of dry land as Earth!

+Analyzing an area this large requires the help of computers.
 In this chapter, you’ll use Python and the Jet Propulsion Laboratory’s pride-and-joy, the Mars Orbiter Laser Altimeter (MOLA) map, to choose and rank candidate landing sites for a Mars lander.
 To load and extract useful information from the MOLA map, you’ll use the Python Imaging Library, OpenCV, tkinter, and NumPy.

 How to Land on Mars

 There are many ways to land a probe on Mars, including with parachutes, balloons, retro rockets, and jet packs.
-Regardless of the method, most landings follow the safety rules in Figure 7-1.
+Regardless of the method, most landings follow the same basic safety rules.